A truncated version of this piece appears on IM1776.com

 In The Ecstasy of Communication, Baudrillard likens the postmodern condition to schizophrenia.
 The schizophrenic, he says, is not characterized by a loss of touch with reality, but instead by the constant confrontation with many sufficiently convincing realities.
 The schizophrenic is assailed by indiscriminately viable information— they exist in immediate proximity to the world around them, in constant exposure to a flux of potentialities.
 This is the defining characteristic of today’s media.

 An increasingly atomized mediascape exposes us to an unprecedented variety of models with which we can construct a worldview.
 And in a landscape dominated by for-profit media, outlets must follow economic incentive and carve a niche for themselves— thus each media model necessarily differs to an extent, and information is sorted accordingly by both the producers and consumers.
-A 2017 Stanford University study gives credence to the general suspicion that “individual ideology evolves towards the estimated ideologies of the news channels that a consumer watches.”
-Is it unreasonable to assume the same phenomenon occurs with similarly ideologically slanted internet news sources, of which there are now hundreds.
+A 2017 Stanford University study gives credence to this widespread suspicion that ideology “evolves towards the estimated ideologies of the news channels that a consumer watches.”
+Is it unreasonable to assume the same phenomenon occurs with similarly ideologically slanted internet news sources, of which there are now hundreds?
 Your preferred media outlet is, for all intents and purposes, ‘the real media.’
 Free markets allow the ability to choose, which in this case gives rise to the crucial problem: with a myriad of media-models at their disposal, consumers exercise their choice and are able to meticulously curate their own hyperreality according to the worldview they want to reinforce.

 “Simulation is characterized by a procession of the model, of all models based on the merest fact— the models come first, their circulation, orbital like that of the bomb, constitutes the genuine magnetic field of the event.
 The facts no longer have a specific trajectory, they are born at the intersection of models, a single fact can be engendered by all the models at once.”